SovereignCloudStack/docs/docs/01-getting-started/preinstall-checklist.md

 The aim of this list is to reduce:

-- Projects that could be more successful
+- projects that could be more successful
-- Long project waiting/implementation times
+- long project waiting/implementation times
-- Unexpected errors or difficulties
+- unexpected errors or difficulties
-- Major restructuring work soon after the system was initially put into operation
+- major restructuring work soon after the system was initially put into operation
-- Unexpected issues that have a major impact on costs.
+- unexpected issues that have a major impact on costs.

+For reasons of clarity, most of the topics are not described in such detail that readers who are new to this environment can easily understand the context of the question.
+Rather, this list should be seen as a catalog of questions or a task list that should be discussed, clarified and processed in the run-up to a project.

-*Opensource benefits from the collaboration of its users and its developers.*
+_Opensource benefits from the collaboration of its users and its developers._

 For this reason, we are collecting questions, important topics to be clarified and hints to make it easier for users of the Sovereign Cloud Stack to increase the success with it.
 Therefore we would be very pleased if specific experiences from users, implementers and operators [were contributed](https://github.com/SovereignCloudStack/docs/docs/01-getting-started/preinstall-checklist.md) to this list.